quchen/stgi/README.md

 This project implements an interpreter for the STG as it is [described in the 1992 paper on the subject][stg1992], with the main focus on being nice to a human user.
-Things that might be important for an actual compiler backend, such as performance or static analysis, are not considered in general; only if it helps the understanding of the STG.
+Things that might be important for an actual compiler backend, such as performance or static analysis, are not considered in general, only if it helps the understanding of the STG.

 The idea behind the machine is to represent the program in its abstract syntax